julen

 Evening

-My favorite time of day - as malleable as time, as indefinite as a spring day.
+My favorite time of day - a particularly malleable time, as indefinite as a spring day.
 It stretches from late afternoon past dusk and well into purple-tinged night, when the air cools and the night grows rich, ending sometime before the faint lightening of the sky that previews dawn in a grey technicolor.
 Frogs and toads sound out for each other; fireflights scatter; owls ruffle themselves into alertness.
 The air cools, the day unwinds.
+I tend to get stuff done.

 Expressions